-• An allegation of unfair or improper treatment by a supervisor.
+- An allegation of unfair or improper treatment by a supervisor.

 OR

-• An allegation of violation, misinterpretation, or inequitable application of:
+- An allegation of violation, misinterpretation, or inequitable application of:

-22 Provisions of PAPA's charter
+- ↑ Provisions of PAPA's charter

-22 Governing Council policy or procedures
+- ∮ Governing Council policy or procedures

-Place in the second second
+- ↑ Applicable laws and regulations

 Resolution(s): The proposed written decision by the appropriate administrator(s) or the Governing Council in response to the grievance.